ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Webviews is an important part of mobile applications as it lets us access the website in our application itself rather than taking us to a…</blockquote>

 <h3>3.
-Working around YouTube iframes on WebView based mobile apps - <a href="https://medium.com/@kfir.e/working-around-youtube-iframes-on-webview-based-mobile-apps-c8543fb7bd47" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide for Passing Custom Headers & Non-approvelisted CORS Request Headers to Custom… - <a href="https://medium.com/@rkpsx7/passing-custom-headers-non-approvelisted-cors-request-headers-to-custom-chrome-tab-in-android-e40e9a3d869c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kfir Eichenblat`**
+✍️ **posted by `Akash Kumar Prajapati`**

-<blockquote>Imagine this: You built a cool Web & Mobile app with the help of a framework such as Cordova or Capacitor that embeds YouTube videos using…</blockquote>
+<blockquote>The ultimate guide to pass Custom Headers & Non-approvelisted CORS Request Headers to Custom Chrome Tab in Android</blockquote>

 <h3>4.
 Debugging IOS Webviews on Safari browser - <a href="https://medium.com/@atifqamar29/debugging-ios-webviews-on-safari-browser-822def097497" target="_blank" rel="noopener noreferrer">link</a></h3>